-The results of our facility physical risk analysis are on page 35.
+The results of our facility physical risk analysis are on page 33.
 The table shows our hangar and warehouse facilities with asset values greater than \$5 million and our corporate headquarters, which is home to our operational control center and our information technology center.
-Five warehouse/hangar cites were not included on this table.
+Six warehouse/hangar cities were not included on this table as they were either small locations or new facilities since the analysis was completed.
 Although SkyWest operates in over 200 hundred cities across North America, our physical building assets that we own or lease are limited.
 Our climate physical risk exposure is much less than a traditional airline as the majority of our assets are not associated with specific airports or terminals under our flying contracts with our major airline partners.

 For each site, we assessed the exposure and implications of the projected key physical hazards in the 2020s, 2030s, and 2050s based on the Medium RCP4.5/SSP2-4.5 scenario.
 This analysis was first conducted in 2022 and reevaluated in 2023 using updated data modeling information.
+We had no material changes to our facility footprint since 2023.
 None of the modeled physical risks associated with our facilities was projected to have a material adverse effect on our cash position.
 These assessments should not be viewed as an unavoidable assumed loss, but rather as a tool for us to develop a plan to minimize potential losses in the coming decades.